IP-CAM/opencart-22-hipay-professional/README.md

-# hipaypt-professional-opencart-22
+# HiPay Professional extension for Opencart 2.2

-HiPay Professional extension for Opencart 2.2
+see pdf file for details